videojs/videojs-contrib-ads/migration-guides/migrating-to-6.0.md

 * We no longer recommend checking `ads.state` in integration code.
 Existing checks will not continue to work.
 Methods have been added to replace such checks, such as `ads.isInAdMode()`.
 * The event parameters `triggerevent` and `originalEvent` have been removed.
 It is unlikely that integrations used them, but any usage must be migrated.
 * We no longer trigger a `readyforpreroll` event after receiving a `nopreroll` event.
+* adTimeoutTimeout has been removed.
+It was not part of the documented interface, but make note if your integration inspected it.
+* There is no longer a snapshot object while checking for postrolls.
+Now a snapshot is only taken when a postroll ad break actually begins.